Ms. Olympia: 2005 Ms. Olympia changes

-2006 – 2014
+2006–2014

-At the 2006 Ms. Olympia, Iris Kyle, coming off beating the defending Ms. International champion Yaxeni Oriquen-Garcia, reclaimed the Ms. Olympia title from defending Ms. Olympia champion Yaxeni, who showed a dramatic drop in form and slipped to 7th place.
-Yaxeni, who continue to compete at the Ms. Olympia competitions from 2007 to 2014 and 2020, would never again regain the Ms. Olympia title, but would remain in the top six of every Ms. Olympia from 2007 to 2014.
+At the 2006 Ms. Olympia, Kyle, coming off beating the defending Ms. International champion Oriquen, reclaimed the Ms. Olympia title from defending Ms. Olympia champion Oriquen, who showed a dramatic drop in form and slipped to 7th place.
+Oriquen, who continue to compete at the Ms. Olympia competitions from 2007 to 2014 and 2020, would never again regain the Ms. Olympia title, but would remain in the top six of every Ms. Olympia from 2007 to 2014.

-From 2007 to 2014, Iris went on to win the next 8 overall Ms. Olympia titles and winning 9 consecutive overall Ms. Olympia titles in a row.
-At the 2012 Ms. Olympia, she won her 8th overall Ms. Olympia title, tying with Lenda Murray's record of 8 overall and 2 heavyweight Ms. Olympia titles.
-At the 2013 Ms. Olympia, Iris won her 9th overall Ms. Olympia title, beating Lenda Murray's record, which meant she won more Olympia titles than any other professional bodybuilder, female or male.
+From 2007 to 2014, Kyle went on to win the next 8 overall Ms. Olympia titles and winning 9 consecutive overall Ms. Olympia titles in a row.
+At the 2012 Ms. Olympia, she won her 8th overall Ms. Olympia title, tying with Murray's record of 8 overall and 2 heavyweight Ms. Olympia titles.
+At the 2013 Ms. Olympia, Kyle won her 9th overall Ms. Olympia title, beating Murray's record, which meant she won more Olympia titles than any other professional bodybuilder, female or male.
+According to John Plummer, editor of the Flex United Kingdom edition, commented that she looked "flat" in the pre-judging, while Alina Popa displayed "great, full muscle bellies".
+But he noted the audience gasped when Iris did her first back double biceps pose during the finals, revealing "trademark ripped glutes and unbeatable shape".
+At that point, he thought her victory was ensured.
+He noted some of the audience booed when Popa's second place was announced.

-At the 2014 Ms. Olympia, Iris solidified her record by winning her 10th overall Ms. Olympia title.
-This was her 9th consecutive overall Ms. Olympia titles in a row, beating both Lee Haney's and Ronnie Coleman's record of 8 consecutive overall Olympia titles in a row, which meant she won more consecutive overall Olympia titles in a row than any other professional bodybuilder, female or male.
+At the 2014 Ms. Olympia, Kyle solidified her record by winning her 10th overall Ms. Olympia title.
+This was her 9th consecutive overall Olympia titles in a row, beating both Lee Haney's and Ronnie Coleman's record of 8 consecutive overall Olympia titles in a row, which meant she won more consecutive overall Olympia titles in a row than any other professional bodybuilder, female or male.
+According to Plummer, he commented that Popa receiving 2nd place resulted in boos from the audience and that many felt she, who described was "well-conditioned" and had appeared to "out-muscle" Kyle, especially from the rear poses, should have got the Ms. Olympia title.
+But after a moment of boos, the audience showed affection for Kyle.
 She announced her retirement right after winning the title at the 2014 Ms. Olympia.
-In 2014, International Federation of BodyBuilding and Fitness announced that Ms. Olympia had been cancelled for 2015, with no explicit reason stated.
+In 2014, International Fitness and Bodybuilding Federation (IFBB) announced that Ms. Olympia had been cancelled for 2015, with no explicit reason stated.
+In its place, the Rising Phoenix World Championships was developed by Wings of Strength.
+From 2015 to 2019, the Rising Phoenix was the de facto replacement.